4 Rise of the Nanny State

 The Volstead Act and 18th Amendment outlawed the production and sale of liquor, except for religious sacraments, home-brewing, and doctor’s prescriptions.
 Canada legalized liquor the very same week, recognizing an opportunity when they saw one.
 All the borders fought uphill battles trying to keep out bootleggers and many drinkers made their own bathtub gin, or “moonshine.”
 Alcohol’s black market drove crime rates sky-high and corrupted police departments in the process, as we’ll unpack in Chapter 7 on the 1920s.
 President Franklin Roosevelt revoked the Volstead Act in 1933 and the 21st Amendment undid the 18th.

 Drunks (Courtesy PBS)Certainly, Prohibition failed if its goal was to eliminate alcohol from society altogether, but that’s not a fair standard.
 It’s easy for us to forget how pervasive and damaging liquor was before Prohibition.
 The temperance movement was not as merely reactionary as we remember it, nor local.
 At least 23 other countries likewise tried to ban alcohol around the same time.
-The Klan might have supported Prohibition but, so too, did civil rights leaders like Booker T. Washington and W.E.B.
+The Klan might have supported Prohibition but, so too, did Native American leaders and civil rights leaders like Booker T. Washington and W.E.B.
 Du Bois, like Frederick Douglass before them, while others saw the liquor interests as pure, predatory capitalists.
 Mahatma Gandhi advocated prohibition in India, where many states today disallow alcohol, along with entire Muslim countries in the Middle East.
 Drinking did indeed worsen domestic abuse, poverty, and laziness, and we need to be wary of a shifting baseline here because American men drank more hard alcohol than today (see Rear Defogger #22).
 Some historians estimate that, before the Industrial Revolution, drinking rates were at least 3x higher than today, despite a recent uptick in the 21st century, when numbers rose steadily every year from 2000 to 2020.
 Alcohol consumption declined ~ 20% at first with Prohibition and liver cirrhosis declined along with it.
 Even by 1935, two years after Prohibition’s repeal, per capita intake was less than half of what it had been earlier in the century.
 It’s hard for historians to judge Prohibition’s impact on drinking because it overlaps with the advent of driving, movies, World War I, and a recession in 1921.
 Historians never have the luxury of controlled experiments.
 It’s possible we drink less hard alcohol (aka liquor, spirits, or booze) today because we have more to distract us and need to drive more.
 And it’s also questionable whether we should gauge the usefulness of laws on whether they entirely eliminate a problem, a common thread of argument.
 We haven’t eliminated murder, but no one is suggesting that we legalize it.
 Is it not the case that we’ve at least reduced homicides by outlawing them?
 Would reimposing the Federal Assault Weapons Ban (1994-2004) eliminate mass shootings?
 No, but that’s the wrong question.Alcohol Consumption in the U.S. By Year

 Another questionable interpretation is the idea that Prohibition’s failure proved it’s “impossible to legislate morality.”
 Obviously, hundreds of laws deal with morality rather than mere property rights — like murder and rape, for instance.
 Wasn’t the ban on slavery after 1865 an example of legislating morality?
 Be wary of drawing broad conclusions or principles from individual cases.
 First, ask yourself if the principle applies to other cases.
 Even if we narrow the conversation to chemical substances, the statement is problematic.
 When drinkers argue that “drugs” are immoral, isn’t that an example of their morals being shaped by the law?
 If so, it proves that we can legislate morality.